 We are also inspired by the processes of evolution; along with the logical beauty of the sciences (including the science of evolution), of technology (including computerization and medical science), and the processes of social progress (including democratization and the progressive evolution of justice and law).
 Human exemplars in these arenas would be Jonas Salk, Florence Nightingale, Albert Einstein, Thomas Edison, Martin Luther King, Jackie Robinson, Mahatma Gandhi, Malala Yousafzai, and many other historical figures.

-The Book of G>O>D> benefits by having human exemplars from many walks of life.
+The Way of Continuing Creation benefits by having human exemplars from many walks of life.
 But not one real-life human would embody all our principles, not one of them would be without faults, and not one of them would have supernatural powers.
-(See our Essay, Heroes, Stories, and Songs in the Way of G>O>D>.)
+(See our forthcoming Essay, “Our Heroes, Stories, and Songs.”)

 Hindu Tantrism can be seen as a further extension of the Bhakti movement, although its origins go back to the Vedic era.
 Tantrism means using ritual practices as “shortcuts” to reach moksha more easily and quickly.
 These practices include repeated sayings (mantras), symbolic drawings (mandalas), healing via chakras, and disciplined yogic sex positions.
 The methods were elaborated in texts known as Tantras (“Looms”).
 77 There is also a significant tantric tradition in Tibetan Buddhism.